pbsugg/http2-frame-visualizer/README.md

 simple HTTP server from scratch using a simple TCP socket interface.
 If you're building your own HTTP/1.x client, just send a properly formatted request and you'll get a well-formatted header and text field in response.
 It's a great exercise, and you can see my implementation of a simple HTTP/1.1 server here.
-You can also approximate a simple curl request on the command line.
+You can also approximate a simple HTTP request on the command line.
 Just type

 `curl -v http://(any site)`